 Fortunately, our tests also identified products with ingredients that can help with BPH, are accurately labeled, break apart properly, and are free of heavy metal contamination -- a concern with plant-derived ingredients.

-In this comprehensive report about saw palmetto and beta-sitosterol supplements for prostate health, you'll get reviews for 16 supplements (including seven that passed our voluntary Quality Certification Program).
+In this comprehensive review of saw palmetto and beta-sitosterol supplements for prostate health, you'll get test results and comparisons for 16 supplements (including seven that passed our voluntary Quality Certification Program).
 You'll also find out about two products which are similar to one of the products we tested.
 You'll learn:

 - Which saw palmetto and beta-sitosterol supplements passed or failed ConsumerLab.com's testing and review